Australian Cattle Dog(Queensland Heeler, Blue Heeler, Hall's Heeler, Red Heeler)

 Smart, hardy, independent, stubborn, tenacious, energetic, and untiring— these are all traits essential to a driver of headstrong cattle, and all traits of the Australian Cattle Dog.
 Given challenging mental and hard physical exercise daily, this breed is among the most responsive and obedient of dogs.
 The Cattle Dog tends to nip at heels of running children, but is good with older children.

-The Australian Cattle Dog was bred to be active and tireless.
-A good jog or long workout, coupled with obedience lessons or other intellectual challenges, is essential every day.
-The Australian Cattle Dog is happiest when he has a job to perform.
-The Australian Cattle Dog needs brushing or combing weekly to remove dead hairs.
+The Australian Cattle Dog is active and tireless.
+A good jog or long workout, coupled with obedience lessons or other intellectual challenges, is essential every day; a bored ACD can be destructive.
+They are happiest when they have a job to perform, and especially when that job is herding.
+This breed is unsuited for apartment life.
+The coat needs brushing or combing weekly to remove dead hairs.

-Major concerns: CHD, OCD, deafness, PRA
+- Major concerns: CHD, OCD, deafness, PRA, elbow dysplasia

-Minor concerns: none
+- Minor concerns: none

-Occasionally seen: cataract, lens luxation, PPM, vWD
+- Occasionally seen: cataract, lens luxation, PPM, vWD

-Life span: 10–13 years
+- Life span: 10–13 years